Everything you need to know about hiring an excavator

 How much does an excavator cost?

 An excavator's hire cost will depend on its size and type needed for the job as well as what attachment it should have.
 Some hire companies also take into consideration the project duration when sending out rates to hirers.
+You will also need to consider if you want excavator dry hire rates or excavator wet hire rates.
 11 - 15 tonne excavators will cost you around $110 to $120 an hour, with an operator, while hiring 16 - 20 tonne excavators will range from $115 to $125 an hour and with an operator.
 Bigger excavators, ranging from 21 - 25 tonnes will cost you around $125 to $140 an hour, with an operator.